Use These Quick Links or Scroll Down for All InformationNew SIT Rules Application Process Exam Continuing

 NCEES generates and administers the Fundamentals of Surveying Exam (SIT Exam).
 The exam is computer based, offered at testing centers around the nation, and offered year-round.
 For more information about the FS exam protocol, please visit NCEES.org.
 All applicants are required to register with NCEES and pay the exam fee before the Board can approve the individual to sit for the exam.
 Once the applicant has completed these activities, they will receive an email from NCEES inviting them to select an exam time and location.

 As a condition for maintaining a Surveyor-In-Training (SIT) during the eight-year period of working towards RPLS registration, the certificate holder must complete professional education activities.
 This includes successful completion of courses supporting the development of skill and competence in professional land surveying and other Continuing Education (CE) approved by the Board.
 For more information on board approved CE please see our Land Surveyor Continuing Education page.

 At the end of the eight year period if the certificate holder has not successfully completed registration but wishes to maintain the SIT certification, the Board will require written proof of completion of at least 32 hours of acceptable continuing education during the eight year period as set out in subsection (b) of this section.
-The certificate can then be renewed on a yearly basis.
+The certificate can then be renewed each 8 years.
 As a condition for renewal of a SIT certificate, the Board shall require a certificate holder to successfully complete 32 hours of continuing professional education courses per 8 years.